freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 940.1

-Another commit was added to `main`.
-As a reminder, a rebase will add the commits from `main` to this branch that are missing from this branch.
-They will be added in same order so that their commit history is the same.
+Another commit was added to `main` with the merge you just did.
+As a reminder, a rebase will "rewind" this branch to where it last matched `main`, then, add the new commits from `main` that aren't here.
 After that, it adds the commits you made to this branch on top. `rebase` this branch against `main` so it's up to date.
 You should see a conflict...

 #### HINTS